GitMirroring/gnuboot/site/faq.md

 better because it can be easily removed when you don't need it, thereby disabling any external entities from tracking your location.

-Use of ethernet or wifi is recommended, as opposed to mobile networks, as these are generally much safer.
+Use of ethernet or Wi-Fi is recommended, as opposed to mobile networks, as these are generally much safer.

 On all current libreboot laptops, it is possible to remove the WWAN card